 The information below helps guide you through the retirement process.
 It is a summary of the steps you will need to take before collecting your SFPP pension.
 Because every situation is unique, the information required for your retirement may vary slightly.
 Contact us for details specific to your situation.

 The first step is to do some research and planning.
 Use SFPP's tools, such as the Pension Estimator, to get a general idea how different pension options and start dates might affect your monthly pension payment.

 - Read: When Can I Retire?

 - Use: Pension Estimator to input your own service and salary details to compare different "what if" scenarios

-- Use: Pension Projection Calculator (on mypensionplan.ca) to run a pension estimate using your current salary and service details already in your mypensionplan.ca profile
+- Use: Pension Projection Calculator in your secure account to run a pension estimate using your current salary and service details as reported by your employer

 You will also need to confirm or update your personal information, such as contact information, pension partner and beneficiaries.
-Your address and contact details can be updated online on mypensionplan.ca, and date of birth documents can be submitted through the secure mailbox.
+This information can be reviewed and updated online after you log in to this website.
 We can assist you with any other needed changes.
 Outdated information may result in an inaccurate pension estimate or delays in your retirement process.

 If you're still contributing to SFPP, you can work with your employer's human resource area to select your retirement date.
 They can help you understand how certain factors, such as vacation time or payroll periods, might affect the date you select.

 If you are no longer contributing to SFPP, you can select an eligible retirement date.